pazuzu-io/pazuzu-registry/README.md

 3. Visit [localhost:8000](http://localhost:8080), enter `http://localhost:8080/api` in the UI and hit the Explore button.
 You should now see an HTML page which explains the API.

-## How to run the service locally inside a Docker container
+## Running the service locally inside a Docker container

 * Install [Docker CE](https://docs.docker.com/engine/installation/) if not already done so.
 * Install [Docker Compose](https://docs.docker.com/compose/install/) if not already done so.